tusharshahrs/pulumi-home/azure-py-subscriptionid-from-resourcegroup/README.md

 ## Deployment

 1. Initialize a new stack called `dev` via [pulumi stack init](https://www.pulumi.com/docs/reference/cli/pulumi_stack_init/).
     ```bash
     pulumi stack init dev
     ```

-1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step):
+1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step)
     ```bash
     az login
     ```